(as amended December 6, 2018)

 The responsibilities and duties of the Audit Committee shall include:

-- Reviewing the reports of management and the independent auditors concerning the design, implementation and maintenance of the Company’s internal controls and procedures for financial reporting, including meeting periodically with the Company’s management and the independent auditors to review their assessment of the adequacy of such controls and to review before release the disclosure regarding such system of internal controls required under SEC rules to be contained in the Company’s periodic filings and the attestations or reports by the independent auditors relating to such disclosure;
+- Reviewing the reports of management, internal audit and the independent auditors concerning the design, implementation and maintenance of the Company’s internal controls and procedures for financial reporting, including meeting periodically with the Company’s management, the lead internal auditor and the independent auditors to review their assessment of the adequacy of such controls and to review before release the disclosure regarding such system of internal controls required under SEC rules to be contained in the Company’s periodic filings, reports prepared by the internal audit function and the attestations or reports by the independent auditors relating to such disclosure;

 - Reviewing and providing oversight of the external audit by (i) reviewing the independent auditors’ proposed audit scope and approach; (ii) discussing with the Company’s independent auditors the financial statements and audit findings, including any significant adjustments, management judgments and accounting estimates, significant new accounting policies, disagreements with management and any other required communications described in applicable accounting standards; (iii) reviewing with the independent auditors the Company’s critical accounting policies and practices, alternative treatments of financial information within generally accepted accounting principles ("GAAP') that have been discussed with management, the ramifications of the use of such alternative treatments and the treatment preferred by the independent auditors, and other material written communications between the independent auditors and management; and (iv) reviewing reports submitted to the audit committee by the independent auditors in accordance with applicable SEC requirements;